Long ago and far away – back when I was still an academic – I once took a long drive home from a conference with a colleague.

 It’s also the case that some of us just aren’t wired to be happy.

 I grew up in a largeish family where a scarcity mentality prevailed.
-If you got up from the dinner table to go to the bathroom, you risked having someone still the last potato off of your plate.
+If you got up from the dinner table to go to the bathroom, you risked having someone steal the last potato off of your plate.

 So, I think I have always approached life as if everything were a finite resource that was at risk of running out: money, love, food, happiness.